 The data shown in the table below, Housing Unit by Structure Type, refers to housing units as defined by the U.S. Census Bureau.
 This table shows the number of housing units by structure type in each category since 1990.
 The number of mobile homes more than doubled between 1990 and 2010, increasing from 419 to 974, however this structure type decreased between 2010 and 2015 by 116 units.
 The information shown in this table also indicates in 1990 there were 601 fewer multi-family units than there were single family units.
-This trend continues as the gap increases in 2000, with 4,506 fewer multi-family units than single family units and in 2015 the gap increased to 3,041 fewer multi-family units than single family units.
+This trend continues as the gap increases in 2000, with 4,506 fewer multi-family units than single family units.
+In 2010 the gap continued, however it narrowed to 2,693 fewer multi-family units than single family units and in 2015 the gap increased to 3,041 fewer multi-family units than single family units.
 Overall this indicates a declining trend in the development of multi-family units on the Island.

 Due to the unique character of Hilton Head Island as a resort destination there are a significant number of housing units used on a seasonal basis.
-Based on 2007 data gathered by Town staff, there were 3,537 interval occupancy units within the Town of
+Based on 2007 data gathered by Town staff, there were 3,537 interval occupancy units within the Town of Consolidated Plan HILTON HEAD ISLAND Minor Amendment DRAFT- June 2022